Linda Bartusek has over twenty years of nonprofit accounting experience and passion for chronic pelvic pain conditions to her role as Board Treasurer.

 Karen is a founding Board Member of Bridge for Pelvic Pain.

-Carin Willis is the Founder and Executive Director of Bridge for Pelvic Pain and also serves as the Board Chair.
+Carin Willis is the Founder and served as the Executive Director of Bridge for Pelvic Pain from 2014-2019.
 No stranger to chronic pain she has suffered from migraines, TMJ, hyper-mobility syndrome and IBS since childhood and in her early twenties developed Interstitial Cystitis (IC), vulvodynia and dyspareunia.
 She suffered in silence with chronic pain conditions while feeling both isolated and devastated by the severity of these chronic pain conditions and the impact they had on her quality of life.
 After finding some relief after seven long years of work utilizing an integrative approach she felt compelled to 'pay it forward' to connect chronic pelvic pain and IC patients with helpful resources, integrative doctors, and stories from other patient advocates by creating and running an IC support website which she managed for 12 years.

 After three years of connecting with chronic pelvic pain patients across the global, Carin felt a calling in her heart to further expand upon the work of connecting chronic pelvic patients with resources, education with a hope-filled message.
 She began a journey of educating herself about how best to serve this global community of chronic pelvic patients-a journey that took her thousands of miles to shadow a nationally respected MD who treats these conditions with an integrative approach; spending countless hours researching the many needs of chronic pain patients; meeting medical experts, patients, patient advocates and care-givers who are now an integral part of what has become Bridge for Pelvic Pain a 501 c (3) non-profit based in Colorado Springs, CO.